-To outline the background to the review of the Planning Enforcement Service for Broadland Council to provide a high quality and customer focused service and to establish an Enforcement Plan which sets out details of the service for Members and customers.
+To outline the background to the review of the Planning Enforcement Service for South Norfolk Council to provide a high quality and customer focussed service and to establish an Enforcement Plan which sets out details of the service for Members and customers

-- 1. To agree the use of the Enforcement Plan at Appendix 1 for the Planning Enforcement Service at Broadland Council. - 2.
-To agree the use of the Enforcement Strategy at Appendix 2 for the Planning Enforcement Service at Broadland Council.
+- 1. To agree the use of the Enforcement Plan at Appendix 1 for the Planning Enforcement Service at South Norfolk Council. - 2.
+To agree the use of the Enforcement Strategy at Appendix 2 for the Planning Enforcement Service at South Norfolk Council.

-1.1 Following an internal review of the Planning Enforcement Service offered by Broadland District Council it is proposed to update the Enforcement Strategy used by BDC to form an Enforcement Plan to be used in order to provide a high quality and customer focused service.
+1.1 Following an internal review of the Planning Enforcement Service offered by South Norfolk Council, it is proposed to update the Enforcement Policy used by SNC to form an Enforcement Plan to be used in order to provide a high quality, customer focused service.
 In conjunction with this it is also proposed to publish an "Enforcement Strategy" to support the Enforcement Plan which provides more information about the enforcement service for customers.

-- 2.1 An Audit review was undertaken in early 2020 which identified a number of actions be taken to improve the completeness of enforcement records including correspondence to developers including timescales to address breach, together with an audit trail to provide an overview of the case including key dates such as dates of complaint received, dates of correspondence and site visits.
+2.1 An Audit review was undertaken in early 2020 which identified a number of actions be taken to improve the completeness of enforcement records including correspondence to developers including timescales to address breach, together with an audit trail to provide an overview of the case including key dates such as dates of complaint received, dates of correspondence and site visits.
 In conjunction with this it was recommended to instigate the implementation of electronic files for the entire enforcement process, including filing of documents to the Document Management System.
-The audit also highlighted the need to review and update the Planning Enforcement Strategy. - 2.2 The Development Plan also identifies the need to scope a review of the enforcement plan to be undertaken in Quarter 1.
-This review has been undertaken during July 2020 and has considered the Audit recommendations. - 2.3 Broadland District Council currently has a stand-alone Planning Enforcement Strategy which was agreed in 2015. - 2.4 The National Planning Policy Framework (NPPF) (March 2012) issued by the Department for Communities and Local Government sets out that: 'Effective enforcement is important as a means of maintaining public confidence in the planning system'.
+The audit also highlighted the need to review and update the Planning Enforcement Policy.

+- 2.2 The Development Plan also identifies the need to scope a review of the enforcement plan to be undertaken in Quarter 1.
+This review has been undertaken during July 2020 and has considered the Audit recommendations. - 2.3 South Norfolk Council has a Corporate Compliance and Enforcement Policy 2015, with an appendix which specifically relates to Development Management. - 2.4 The National Planning Policy Framework (NPPF) (March 2012) issued by the Department for Communities and Local Government sets out that: 'Effective enforcement is important as a means of maintaining public confidence in the planning system'.
 Enforcement action is discretionary, and local planning authorities should act proportionately in responding to suspected breaches of planning control.
 Local planning authorities should consider publishing a local enforcement plan to manage enforcement proactively, in a way that is appropriate to their area.
-This should set out how they will monitor the implementation of planning permissions, investigate alleged cases of unauthorised development and take action where it is appropriate to do so'. - 2.5 At present, Broadland Council does not have an "Enforcement Plan" and as part of the enforcement review it is proposed to develop a Planning Enforcement Plan which updates the current strategy to be used to provide a high quality, customer focused service.
+This should set out how they will monitor the implementation of planning permissions, investigate alleged cases of unauthorised development and take action where it is appropriate to do so'. - 2.5 At present, South Norfolk Council does not have an "Enforcement Plan" and as part of the enforcement review it is proposed to develop a Planning Enforcement Plan which updates the current policy to be used to provide a high quality, customer focused service.
+South Norfolk Council has a Corporate Compliance and Enforcement Policy which will be reviewed and updated at a later date, and the Planning Enforcement Plan appended to this report will form part of any review of the Corporate Policy.

-3 CURRENT POSITION
+3 CURRENT POSITION/FINDINGS